Arrow

 Solution

-To assist in this effort, an AI model has been developed to predict the occurrence of MetS in individuals.
+An AI model has been developed to predict the occurrence of MetS in individuals.
 It leverages physiological and lifestyle variables, offering healthcare providers a means to identify and support patients in high-risk categories for MetS with appropriate preventive measures.

 Discover more and interact with our AI!